CodeYourFuture/syllabus/docs/node/week-1/homework.md

 ### Exercise 2.1

+⏰ Aim to spend around 1 hour on this exercise
+📝 Remember to get support/guidance on Slack if you're blocked with this activity

-a) Complete steps 3.1, 3.2 and 3.3 from the 3) Make a Node API section of the syllabus notes found here 👉 https://syllabus.codeyourfuture.io/node/week-1/lesson
+a) Complete steps 3.1, 3.2 and 3.3 from the **3) Make a Node API** section of the syllabus notes found here 👉 https://syllabus.codeyourfuture.io/node/week-1/lesson

 b) Once you've set up your server in part a), then complete read and complete the steps in section 3.4 from the syllabus notes found here 👉 https://syllabus.codeyourfuture.io/node/week-1/lesson

-⏰ Don't spend longer than 30 minutes on this exercise\
-📝 Make a note of any questions you've struggled to answer - raise these on Slack before Saturday's session

 :::

 ### Exercise 3.1

+⏰ Aim to spend around 1 hour on this exercise
+📝 Remember to get support/guidance on Slack if you're blocked with this activity

 Read and complete sections 3.4) and 3.5) from the syllabus notes 👉 https://syllabus.codeyourfuture.io/node/week-1/lesson